nurSamcea/leisure_its/ppt.md

 # Type of project / description

-We have launched a new bus line within the Community of Madrid that connects various neighborhoods with a range of leisure destinations throughout the city.
+We have launched a new bus line within the Community of Madrid that connects various neighborhoods with a range of leisure destinations across the city.
 This service is designed to improve access to popular entertainment venues, parks, and cultural attractions, making it easier for both residents and visitors to experience all that Madrid has to offer.
 With convenient stops and frequent schedules, our bus line aims to provide a reliable and enjoyable transportation option for those looking to explore the city's vibrant social scene.
+Passengers will have access to real-time information about bus schedules and routes through multiple channels, including bus stop displays, our website, and the mobile app.

 -------- list of the places and in which zones of madrdi are the bus stops, also indicate de routes, order of stops that the bus will follow, for axmplw first in mostole sand then in leganes -----
 ------ picture of the map showing the places anf stops ------